Alesh/pyABCI/README.md

-# PyTend-ABCI
+# AsyncABCI
-Asyncore implementation of ABCI protocol.
+Asynchronous implementation of the ABCI protocol